GSA-TTS/FAC/docs/ci-cd-operations.md

 * [Destroy and Regenerate Dissemination](../.github/workflows/destroy-and-regenerate-dissemination.yml)
     * This is no longer used, and in the event it needs to be used, can only be run by select accounts.
 Update the conditional accordingly `if: contains('["user1","user2"]', github.actor)`.
 * [E2E Test](../.github/workflows/end-to-end-test.yml)
     * This is a stray workflow and can be deleted.
-Superceded by Cypress Workflows.
+Superceeded by Cypress Workflows.
 * [Failed Data Migration Processor](../.github/workflows/failed-data-migration-reprocessor.yml) and [Historic Data Migration Processor](../.github/workflows/historic-data-migrator-with-pagination.yml)
     * This is no longer used, but was done as a means to generate and disseminate historic data in a target environment.